douglaswzs/udacity-machine-learning-projects/Machine-Learning-Starbuck-Capstone-Project/README.md

 ```sequence
 Transaction Occurs -> Offer Completed
 ```
 We will be utilizing the Amazon SageMaker platform for its integrated development environments, creating a Sagemaker notebook instance.
 It is a machine learning compute instance running the Jupyter Notebook App.
 We will use this environment to do our data processing, then we will upload our training data to Amazon S3 Cloud Object Storage.
+It will also allow us to deploy our trained model as an endpoint which can be called by a lambda function to be consumed by applications.

 As we have a labeled dataset, we will be using supervised learning algorithms to predict if an offer is going to be successful.
 We will be exploring and comparing three algorithms, scikit-learn library logistic regression, scikit-learn library random forest, and XGBoost algorithm provided by Amazon SageMaker.
 Logistic regression is a statistical method for predicting binary classes (e).
 Random forests classifier is an ensemble of decision trees trained on randomly selected data samples, then the best prediction from each tree and select the best solution by voting(f).
 XGBoost is an efficient implementation of gradient boosting.
 Gradient boosting is an algorithm that combines many weak learning models together to create a strong predictive model (g).